Ringing Cedars' Anastasianism: Relations with Christianity

 In Russia, Anastasianism has been subject of criticism from the Russian Orthodox Church, alarmed by the rise of Neopagan movements in the country, which, in the eyes of hierarchs of the Church, are "filling the void" left by the collapse of the great ideologies of the 20th century.
 Yet, opinions expressed by hierarchs of the Church tend to be confusing, lacking a deep understanding of the phenomenon and of the different ideological currents within it, so that the hegumen Seraphim of the Monastery of Saint Nicholas in Sargatskoye, Sargatsky District, Omsk Oblast complained that:

 On their part, Anastasians tend to be syncretic and even integrate Christian beliefs and festivals into their religion.
 They have "practically no acute hostility towards Christians", although most of them consider Christianity to have "proved its complete failure over a thousand years of its reign in Russia".
 Other hierarchs of the Russian Orthodox Church have called for a dialogue and even integration between Orthodox Christianity and Neopaganism, abandoning the strategies of antagonism and discrimination, prejudice and defamation, while recognising the values about connection with the land and the ancestral tradition that the Neopagan movements carry with themselves, as "it is not worthwhile to erect vain and unfounded vilification and throw mud at our ancestors", as these values were "not even in sight for a thousand years in Russia, for rare exceptions, and even more so in other countries.
 It is precisely this forgotten culture of the land, if one may call it that, that has now begun to revive in Russia" and could prevent that "we [Russians] become one hundred percent Westerners".
 About Anastasianism, Sergey V. Kurepin stated that:

 Antisemitic tendencies

-The book series The Ringing Cedars of Russia and at least a part of the movement in Germany are reproducing antisemitic narratives.
+The book series The Ringing Cedars of Russia and at least a part of the movement are reproducing antisemitic narratives.
 Jews, writes Vladimir Megre in the seventh book of the series, were persecuted “For using any means they can to make as much money as possible.”
 So Megre doesn’t just depict Jews as greedy and reckless but also blames them for their own persecution.

 Furthermore, he sees the Tribe of Levi as the hidden power in the world.
 They would help the other Jews with “manipulating whole nation-states at a time” and get money in return.
 Jews who control or manipulate world politics is a typical element of conspiracy theories.
-Unsurprisingly, the movement in Germany is closely linked to right-wing extremists and antisemitic conspiracy theorists.
+The movement is closely linked to right-wing extremists and antisemitic conspiracy theorists in some countries (e.g. Switzerland, Germany, and Austria).